Ken Maddox: Assembly career

-He was also the Republican lead on the investigation into corruption at the Department of Insurance.
+He was also the Republican lead in an investigation into corruption at the Department of Insurance.

 Prior to serving in the legislature, he served on the Garden Grove City Council.
-Maddox oversaw major resort developments along the Harbor Corridor south of Disneyland.
-He was also highly involved in the construction of an education center and the recruitment of national restaurant chains to the area.
+Maddox was on the City Council during major resort developments along the Harbor Corridor south of Disneyland.
+He was also involved in the construction of an education center and the recruitment of national restaurant chains to the area.

-Maddox's term limit as a California State Assemblyman was reached in 2004, forcing him out of that office.
+Maddox's term limit as a California State Assemblyman was reached in 2004.

 Post-Assembly career

 2006 Senate Race

 He lost a State Senate primary in 2004 to John Campbell, an Assemblyman from a neighboring district.
 Maddox got 30% of the vote in the primary compared to Campbell's 61% of the vote.
-Maddox considered running for lieutenant governor in 2006, but ultimately did not.
+Maddox considered running for lieutenant governor in 2006 but ultimately did not.

-After leaving office, Maddox worked for a Newport Beach based public affairs company.
-He later started his own Sacramento based boutique lobbying firm.

-Maddox would also serve as Vice-President of the California chapter of a national environmental organization and President of a Capistrano Beach, California based faith based non profit.

 Board of Equalization

 Maddox became Senior Advisor on Legislation and Tax Policy for State Board of Equalization Member Michelle Steel in 2007.

-He later served as a Regional Outreach Services Manager.

 School Board

 In 2008, he was elected to a seat on the Board of Trustees of the Capistrano Unified School District after the incumbent was removed by the electorate in a recall election.
-He served on the school board for two years.
+The Capistrano Unified School District was the highest performing large school district in the state during his tenure on the Board.
+He served on the board of trustees for two years.